Death Valley National Park, California, USA travel guide

 Insider Tip

-Walk further out onto the salt flats than most people do; the patterns in the salt become even more intricate and beautiful the deeper you go, and you'll find more solitude.
+Walk further out onto the salt flats than most people do; the patterns in the salt become even more intricate and beautiful, and you'll find more solitude.

 Why Visit